develop-me/bootcamp--week-11--redux/challenges/01/README.md

 - If the value of `player1` gets to 21 then you should show the "Player 1 Wins" message.
 If the value of `player2` gets to 21 then you should show the "Player 2 Wins" message.
 If no one has won yet, then the "Player x Wins" message should not display at all.
 The winner logic is **business logic**, so it should be in the reducer.
 The *wording* for the message is **view logic** so it should go in the component.

-- Split up your `App.jsx` into sensible sub-components and use props to pass down the relevant values.
+- Split up your `App.js` into sensible sub-components and use props to pass down the relevant values.
 Remember, if you have two bits of UI that are basically the same they should reuse the same component

 - Hide the "+" buttons once someone wins the game